 Explore the rooms at Barrington Court

-Enjoy the freedom you will feel on a visit, which with the absence of collections, allows you the space and perspective to discover the soul of this house and feel the love and passion that went into the restoration by Colonel Lyle.
+Enjoy the freedom you'll feel on a visit to Barrington Court.
+The absence of a collection allows you the space and perspective to discover the soul of this house, and feel the love and passion that went into its restoration.

 A saving passion

-Colonel Lyle had a passion for collecting historic woodwork, salvaged from houses that were abandonned and neglected.
-The items he saved included linen fold panneling, fire places and surrounds and a staircase, saved from a Scottish castle and installed in the east hall.
-Together with his architect E.F.
-Forbes, Colonel Lyle was able to use his collection during the restoration of the Court House betwen 1920 and 1925.
+Colonel Lyle had a passion for collecting historic woodwork, salvaged from houses that were neglected or abandoned.
+The items he saved included linenfold panneling, fireplaces and surrounds, and a staircase saved from a Scottish castle and installed in the east hall.
+Together with his architect, E.F.
+Forbes, Colonel Lyle put his collection to good use during the Court's restoration between 1920 and 1925.

 Beneath golden stars

-Picture a room full of laughter, music and dance, with golden stars shimmering in a midnight blue ceiling.
-People gathering to celebrate a family occasion, or perhaps a weekend party with friends, maybe even a fancy dress ball.
+Picture a room full of laughter, music and dancing, with golden stars shimmering in a midnight blue ceiling.
+People gathering to celebrate a family occasion or a weekend party with friends, or maybe even a fancy dress ball.

 The Great Hall resonates with an atmosphere of parties past.
 You can picture people gazing down on the room from the minstrels' gallery, gossiping and sharing secrets.

 The most modern conveniences

-During your visit you will see several period bathrooms and conveniences, including a glimpse of the Tudor garderobe as you ascend the east stairs.
-Once you reach the master bedroom, you will discover a much more sophisticated en suite bathroom with Edwardian flushing closet.
-All of the 'modern' bathrooms also have the most beautiful hand painted tiles selected by Mrs 'Ronnie' Lyle.
+During your visit you'll see several period bathrooms, including a glimpse of the Tudor garderobe as you ascend the east staircase.
+When you reach the master bedroom, you'll discover a more sophisticated en suite bathroom with Edwardian flushing closet.
+All of the 'modern' bathrooms contain the most beautiful hand-painted tiles, selected by 'Ronnie' Lyle.

 Hidden sign and symbols

-Colonel Lyle restored the walls using his incredible collection of panelling and many pieces contain wonderful examples of marquetry, some of the most intriguing seem to be hidden symbols and signs inlaid within the panelling.
-Look out for the skull and cross bones and an axeman's block.
-There are many more to find and see, what do you think they are trying to tell us?
+Colonel Lyle restored the walls using his incredible collection of panelling, and many pieces contain wonderful examples of marquetry.
+Some of the most intriguing seem to be half-hidden inlaid symbols and signs.
+Look out for the skull and crossbones and the axeman's block, but there are many more to discover.